-The AWS Outage—What Happened and Why Does It Matter?Wednesday, 1 March 2017 at 04:04 in the afternoon
+The AWS Outage—What Happened and Why Does It Matter?Wednesday 1 Mar 2017, 4:04 pm

 Yesterday, one of Amazon’s data centres suffered some kind of catastrophic failure, and their S3 service went down.
 The US-EAST-1 DC is one of the data centres the tech giant have on the Eastern seaboard (it’s in North Virginia, to be precise).
 A large portion of the internet was affected, and a variety of websites were affected by the outage.

 What is AWS and S3?

 AWS stands for Amazon Web Services, and is a collection of technology platforms which can be used by anyone to run websites.
 It includes EC2 (virtual server hosting), RDS (hosted databases), SES (email sending and receiving service), and many other services such as S3, which was affected in the outage yesterday.

 S3 stands for Simple Storage Service, and is basically an online file storage platform.
 For a small fee, website owners can upload static assets to Amazon, who will look after it and serve them up on request.
 As an example, Netflix, Reddit, Dropbox, Tumblr, and Pinterest all use S3 to host critical parts of their website.
 Think of it kind of like a cloud hosted USB hard drive.

 Often, hosting platforms limit the amount of data a particular website can transfer in a month, or charge money based on the amount of data transferred.
 Using a third party file storage system can be much cheaper, and you only pay for what you use (as opposed to what you might use, which is the normal pricing model used by web hosts — you don’t have to pay for ‘unused space’ on your server).

 If you have a website where users might upload content, then S3 already has all of the infrastructure needed to upload and manage content, and the web developer doesn’t need to write server code to handle file uploads.